 To be clear, this is just a break, not a full-fledged breakup.
 Say you overspend around the holidays — it’s not a bad idea to put the credit cards away for a bit, while you lower your credit utilization rate and pay down any outstanding balances.
 A brief hiatus won’t ding your scores — it could help if you significantly improve your debt-to-credit ratio — but don’t go so far as closing accounts or leaving them dormant so long that the issuer closes the account for you.
 That will diminish your available credit, raise your credit utilization rate and may ding your scores as a result.
 Continuing to make your monthly payments is a must, and making the payments will keep your account active.

 While your future spouse’s credit score is worth noting — he or she may have some habits that could cause financial problems for you later — marrying him or her isn’t going to hurt your credit score.
 A spouse’s low score could hurt your chances of getting joint credit in the future, but just the simple act of signing a marriage license isn’t going to harm the credit score you had going into the relationship.
 You won’t wake up the day after you get married and find a drop in your score.

 However, once you are married, and if you live in a community property state, take note.
 According to credit scoring expert Barry Paperno, if your spouse defaults on an account, in some cases you can still be sued and end up with a collection or judgment, or both, for that debt — even if your name isn’t on that account.
 (This will, in turn, hurt your credit score.)

 If you’re concerned about how credit or your debt in general could be impacting your credit, you can check your three credit reports for free once a year at AnnualCreditReport.com.
-If you’d like to monitor your credit more regularly, Credit.com’s free Credit Report Card provides you with an easy to understand breakdown of the information in your credit report using letter grades, along with two free credit scores, and they are updated monthly.
+If you’d like to monitor your credit more regularly, Credit.com’s free Credit Report Card provides you with an easy to understand breakdown of the information in your credit report using letter grades, along with two free credit scores, and they are updated every 14 days.